-IANA completed a total of 33 requests for the month of July (12 of which were NO IC).
-94% of the total requests (including documents with NO IC) were completed within the goal of 14 IANA days or less.
-The most total IANA processing time was 22 days.
-For this request IANA needed to delay creating a registry as it had to be determined if creating it in XML would be possible at this time.
-The highest total processing time for approval requests for July was 57 days due to waiting on the authors.
-As of the last day of July, there were 6 requests open.
+IANA completed a total of 20 requests for the month of August (12 of which were NO IC).
+95% of the total requests (including documents with NO IC) were completed within the goal of 14 IANA days or less.
+The most total IANA processing time was 36 days.
+For this request IANA needed to delay creating the registry as it had to be determined if creating it in XML would be possible at this time.
+It was determined to move forward with creating it in plain text and in the specialized format and working with the authors at a later time to create the XML registry.
+This request also had the highest total processing time of 43 days.

+As of the last day of August, there were 7 requests open.
 One request has a significant number of "other" days as it is on hold, waiting for another document to catch up.
 One request has to date a high number of IANA days as we are currently working with the authors, working group chairs and area directors to determine how to resolve a conflict of assignments for a document approved a long time ago.
 This involves doing a survey in the community and may take some time to summarize the results from the authors.
-IANA is working with the authors and area directors regarding the recommendations from the survey at this time.
-The 10 remaining requests were being processed as normal.
+IANA is currently waiting for instructions from the area director regarding how to proceed.
+The 5 remaining requests were being processed as normal.